-As a predictor of outcome, postoperative MRI measurement of the amount of residual disease after definitive surgery has been supplanted by extent of resection after surgery.[12]
+As a predictor of outcome, postoperative MRI measurement of the amount of residual disease after definitive surgery has been supplanted by extent of resection after surgery.[13]

-In older studies, the extent of resection for medulloblastomas was found to be related to survival.[17,18,38,39] A Hirntumor and International Society of Paediatric Oncology study of 340 children reported that residual disease (>1.5 cm) connoted a poorer 5-year EFS rate.[40]
-Extent of resection after surgery is still used to separate patients into risk groups, with patients having more than 1.5 cm of residual disease stratified into high-risk groups, with intensification of craniospinal irradiation to 36 Gy.
+In older studies, the extent of resection for medulloblastomas was found to be related to survival.
+[18,19,41,42] A Hirntumor and International Society of Paediatric Oncology study of 340 children reported that residual disease (>1.5 cm) connoted a poorer 5-year EFS rate.
+[43] Extent of resection after surgery is still used to separate patients into risk groups, with patients having more than 1.5 cm of residual disease stratified into high-risk groups, with intensification of craniospinal irradiation to 36 Gy.

-An international, retrospective, collaborative study included 787 patients of all ages with medulloblastoma who were treated in a variety of ways and incorporated molecular subgrouping and clinical factors in the analysis.
-The multivariate analysis found that subtotal resection (>1.5 cm2 residual), but not near-total resection (<1.5 cm2 residual), was associated with inferior progression-free survival compared with gross-total resection.
+An international, retrospective, collaborative study included 787 patients of all ages with medulloblastoma who were treated in a variety of ways.
+The study incorporated molecular subgrouping and clinical factors in the analysis.
+The multivariate analysis found that subtotal resection (>1.5 cm residual), but not near-total resection (<1.5 cm residual), was associated with inferior progression-free survival compared with gross-total resection.
 This study suggested that attempts to completely remove the tumor, especially when the likelihood of neurological morbidity is high, are not warranted because there appears to be little or no benefit to gross-total resection when compared with near-total resection.
-It gives some credence to the present approach in which patients with more than 1.5 cm2 of disease are considered higher-risk patients.[41]
+It gives some credence to the present approach, in which patients with more than 1.5 cm of disease are considered higher-risk patients.[44]
+In a retrospective analysis of 1,100 patients with molecularly characterized medulloblastoma, subtotal resection was associated with worse survival in univariable analysis (P < .0001).
+However, subtotal resection was not independently prognostic in multivariable analyses and not prognostic in patients who did not have metastatic disease and received up-front craniospinal irradiation.[45]
 Prospective studies are needed to better define the impact of extent of resection on outcome within molecularly defined subgroups.

-In patients with other forms of embryonal tumors, the extent of resection has not been definitively shown to impact survival.[25]
-However, in a COG study of 66 children with supratentorial embryonal tumors, extent of resection was found to be prognostic for those with localized disease at the time of diagnosis.[42]
+In patients with other forms of embryonal tumors, the extent of resection has not been definitively shown to impact survival.[26]
+However, in a COG study of 66 children with supratentorial embryonal tumors, extent of resection was found to be prognostic for those with localized disease at the time of diagnosis.[46]